 One must complete the daily quota of 100 Brochos.
-As we can't eat or drink on Yom Kippur, one must find other ways to meet this quota, such as by concentrating on the Brochos that are recited during Krias Hatorah and Haftorah, or by reciting Besomim over fragrant spices.
+As there is not eating and drinking on Yom Kippur, one must find other ways to meet this quota, such as by concentrating on the Brochos that are recited during Krias Hatorah and Haftorah, or by reciting Besomim over fragrant spices.
 [One can't make a second Brocho on fragrant spices unless a sufficient amount of time has elapsed to divert his attention.]